Most planning permits expire 2 years from the date of issue unless otherwise specified on the permit.

 - whether there is any change to the surrounding area which would alter the consideration of the proposal.

-Step 2: Submit the extension of time request
+Step 3: Submit your extension request